Biserica Neagră: Sculpture

 Much of the outside structure was built in friable grit, which caused outer sculptures and masonry elements to deteriorate with time.
 The oldest features surviving include several sculptures, arches, simpler masonry patterns such as trilobes, as well as numerous portals, while the crowning is imitation Gothic dating from the 18th century.

 The oldest sculpture appears to be the almost completely deteriorated bust of John the Baptist; it is located in the choir section and reflects the Bohemian Gothic art as seen in the works of Johann and Peter Parler.
 A more flamboyant Gothic style was used in the outside sculptures — those probably depicting the church's supposed founder, Thomas, and the Catholic patron saint of Transylvania, Nicholas.
 Other pieces in that style include the Nativity, Salvator Mundi, an archangel, as well as depictions of saints believed to be the Four Evangelists (probably completed in various stages between 1430 and 1450).
 Newer medieval sculptures, created after 1450 and showing some Renaissance influences, feature the northward bas-relief depicting Jesus Christ in the Temple of Jerusalem, as well as various figures on the same facade.
 The statue of Mary and Jesus faces towards the old city hall and stands above the coat of arms of Kronstadt (Brașov), as the Virgin Mary is the patron of the city.

-The twelve statues seen today on the choir buttresses are copies created by local artists and placed there in 1937-1944, when the badly weathered 15th-century originals were moved inside the church, where they are still on display.
-The copies are themselves seriously affected by the intensifying air pollution, five of the them having been restored between 2018 and the summer of 2021.
+The twelve statues seen today on the choir buttresses are copies created by local artists and placed there in 1937–1944, when the badly weathered 15th-century originals were moved inside the church, where they are still on display.
+The copies are themselves seriously affected by the intensifying air pollution, five of them having been restored between 2018 and the summer of 2021.